hyojin-park-neuro/microsaccade-aud/README.md

 ### Project in progress
 We are investigating the relationship between oculomotor activity, particularly, revealed by microsaccades and auditory speech attention. <br>

-*Pilot data* - Gaze and Microsaccade during attention to left
+*Pilot data* - Gaze and Microsaccade during attention to left speech

 <img src="images/ms_aud_1.jpg" alt="pilot result" width="50%">